ushelp/DataTable/readme.txt

 pagetheme: 'paging theme'
 loading: 'whether to display the loading tip'
 language: 'tabs language',
-start: 'data starts to load event handler'
+start: 'data starts to load event handler',
-end: 'end of the data load event handler'
+end: 'end of the data load event handler',
+row: 'initial page load shows the number'
 }

 pagetheme——optional parameter(Default : DataTable.FULL_PAGE.),tables theme supports two optional paging topics:
-DataTable.FULL_PAGE (full theme, the default display all pagination options) DataTable.SIMPLE_PAGE (simple theme, do not show this page after page quickly jump label) NO (Cancel theme, using custom paging, refer to Section 10 "custom paging")
-Description: pagetheme parameters can be paged through the div pagetheme property settings, load order of html, javascript, loading parameters will overwrite the previous value.
+DataTable.FULL_PAGE (full theme, the default display all pagination options) DataTable.SIMPLE_PAGE (simple theme, do not show this page after page quickly jump label) NO (Cancel theme, using custom paging, refer to Section 10 "custom paging") Enhanced support for HTML:: pagetheme parameters can be paged through the div pagetheme property settings, load order of html, javascript, loading parameters will overwrite the previous value.

 loading——optional parameter when loading data tables paged display, optional value default, show or none.
 default: The default page loading, load the table is disabled when the paging operation (disabling hyperlinks, buttons), the form data is grayed